-Or whether any other government (even includ-ing the new and spotless Spanish Republic) is readier to act more quickly in accordance with a new and untrammelled perception of changed relations?
+Or whether any other government (even including the new and spotless Spanish Republic) is readier to act more quickly in accordance with a new and untrammelled perception of changed relations?

 Has any statesman since Jefferson shaken himself free of clichés, or helped free others in greater degree?

 Confucius suggests that we learn to distinguish the root from the branch.
-In the Noh programme the root from the branch.
 In the Noh programme the Shura or battle play precedes the Kazura or drama of mysterious calm.

 You can quite meritoriously sigh for justice, but Mussolini has been presumably right in putting the first emphasis on having a government strong enough to get the said justice.
 That is to say taking first the "government" in our text and proceeding at reasonable pace toward the "which governs least."

-Thus with the consortium of some industry that was discussed the other day . . . the various powers in said industry were told to confer, and were asked to work out an agreement of quota production with no finger of government interjected.
+Thus with the consortium of some industry that

+was discussed the other day . . . the various powers in said industry were told to confer, and were asked to work out an agreement of quota production with no finger of government interjected.
 If they can't agree the government will take on the job of arranging an agreement.